danstowell/mptk/src/matlab/experimental/doc/readme-Development.txt

     The main interface methods are :
    - Export matlab book structure to MP_Book_c class:
      MP_Book_c * Book_MEX_2_MPTK();
-   - Export matlab book structure to MP_Book_c class void MP_BookWrite(string fileName, const char mode);

-   - Reconstruct Signal from book and return a pointer to a mxArray containing the MP_Signal samples.
-     This is the same as calling the "mpr" shell command with no residual mxArray * Book_Reconstruct();
-  NOTE: unfortunately calling this function gives a segmentation fault.
-        After some unsuccessful debugging attemps, the error is very localized in call to MP_Book_c->substract_add( NULL,mpSignal, NULL);
-        This command crashes matlab even started with gdb in debug mode.

    - See mxBook.h and mxBook.cpp